VK2BEA/GTK4-Smith-Chart/README.md

 scattering parameters, noise figure circles, constant gain contours and regions for unconditional stability.

 The code provided can be used to create an impedance (Z) Smith chart, a susceptace (Y) chart or one combining both.
-To mimic the ZY-01-N chart published by Analog Instruments Company, a 'sparce' Y chart may be overlayed on a standard Z chart.
+To mimic the ZY-01-N chart published by Analog Instruments Company, a 'sparse' Y chart may be overlayed on a standard Z chart.

 Routines are provided to plot lines, points, connected lines (from a series of cordinates in gamma space) or a smooth bezier curve from a series of cordinates in gamma space.

-The user incorporates one or more ```GtkDrawing``` widgets and connects the drawing callback to a routine that creates the Smith chart and adds any curves or other annotations.
+The user incorporates one or more ```GtkDrawing``` widgets, in the GTK4 application, and connects the drawing callback to a routine that creates the Smith chart and adds any curves or other annotations.
 Each ```GtkDrawing``` can have a different set of options.